 Vintage and historic photos, posters and maps look great in any home – from old villas to new builds.
 They also add style, character and personality to offices and work reception areas – particularly where there is either a geographic or industry-specific context to the print on display.
-Choose from the range below – whether you’d like Captain Cook’s 1770 map of New Zealand, a Gallipoli trench map, an historic photo of the Whangarei waterfront or even one of the famous Pink Terraces before Mt Tararewa erupted in 1886.
+How about a 19th century British Admiralty chart of part of New Zealand, Captain Cook’s 1770 map of the country, a Gallipoli trench map, an historic photo of the Whangarei waterfront or even one of the famous Pink Terraces before Mt Tararewa erupted in 1886.
 Or perhaps, an iconic early-to-mid 1900s poster?

 Many can be printed to quite large sizes.
 Bespoke sizes are also possible, depending on the specific print chosen and its aspect ratio (width in relation to height).
 With all older material, particularly photos, there would have been some ageing and deterioration to the original over the years, so an image taken in 1900 will never print as clean and sharp as a modern digital photo.
 In any event, these imperfections are what makes old images unique and gives them them their charm.